o3de/o3de.org/content/docs/userguide/get-input-vector4-node.md

+description: ' Use the Get Input Vector4 node in the &ALYlong; &script-canvas; editor to return the value of a procedural material input parameter as a Vector4. '
+slug: get-input-vector4-node
+title: Get Input Vector4
+---
 # Get Input Vector4<a name="get-input-vector4-node"></a>

 Returns the value of an input parameter as a Vector4\.
 Use this node with the `Float4` and `Integer4` substance data types\.